m-wieteska/NetworkAnalysis/README.md

 # NetworkAnalysis
-# Project Description: use network analysis capabilities in R to understand/ discover how originally defined group of subject matter experts (SMEs) is performing.
-For that purpose gathered were two datasets: 1st) 1 month after the group was set up, 2nd) 4 months from the set up date.
-Data represents emails echange streams within SME groups and between indivuduals external to the SMEs group.
-Data visualization (network) was used to present changes that happened to the originally defined group.
+# Project Description: use network analysis capabilities in R to understand/ discover how originally defined group of subject matter experts (SMEs) is performing (interacting).

-# Data use: there will be two data sets to compare

 * status in progress *
-* second data set collected

 # R code # v4
 ---
-title: "Social Network Analysis for Project SMEs using with RStudio.
-Version 3 (work in progres)"
+title: "Social Network Analysis for Project SMEs using with RStudio. (work in progres)"
 author: "Wieteska, Michal"
 output:
   pdf_document: default